Overcome Bedwetting in Oxford

 A week later he was back, we looked at the diary one thing stood out to me – activities.
 On the days he had after school activities he wet the bed.
 At the weekend too, he’d played several rounds of golf – more wetting.

 He wasn’t happy about this though because he wasn’t very academic, and the only thing he loved was sport.
-I suggested that now might not be a good time to do so much, but as he grew and became stronger and fitter, he’d be able to play much more sport.
+I suggested that now might not be a good time to do so much.
+As he grew and became stronger and fitter, he’d be able to play much more sport.

 Over the next few weeks, by lowering his anxiety over wetting and by cutting one or two sporting events out, Josh found a balance.
 I also found a watch that had an alarm that vibrated.
 He had said on a number of occasions that he awoke about 3am, but went back to sleep again.
 He then wet the bed shortly after.
-I suggested he try to get up and go to the toilet, perhaps the journey there would wake him up more, and it did.
-So his parents bought him the watch, so he set it for 3am and every morning he would get up and go to the toilet at this time.
-This stopped his wetting altogether and it gave him the confidence to go to sleepovers and scout camps.
+I suggested he try to get up and go to the toilet.
+The journey there would wake him up more, and it did.
+So his parents bought him the watch.
+Consequently he set it for 3am and every morning he would get up and go to the toilet at this time.
+This stopped his bedwetting altogether and it gave him the confidence to go to sleepovers and scout camps.

 Penny Ling is a widely experienced hypnotherapist who has worked with everyone from top executives to stroke victims since 2007.
 She has been editor of Hypnotherapy Today Magazine and is a supervisor and mentor for members of the AfSFH and NCH.